Use this glossary of credit card terms to better understand the definitions and meanings for some of the most common credit card terminology.

 The period of time (usually one month) between credit card account statements.

 Bill Pay is an online service that allows you to pay your bills through Bank of America’s Online Banking.
-You can set up one-time payments, schedule future payments or create recurring payments from your checking, money market savings account, SafeBalance Banking® account or from your Home Equity Line of Credit.Back to top
+You can set up one-time payments, schedule future payments or create recurring payments from your Bank of America Advantage Banking account, your Money Market account, your Home Equity Line of Credit, or from a non-Bank of America funding account.

 A loan you make against your credit card account.
 Bank cash advances, check cash advances and direct deposits are all cash advances.
 A cash advance is often subject to its own annual percentage rate (APR).